anonymousmoe/whonix_builder/README.md

 ### APT Onion Sources & Torified apt-cacher-ng
-Assigning the value `true` to environment variable `APT_ONION` triggers a set of commands that adds `--connection onion` to the derivative-maker arguments during build and appends the following entries to `/etc/apt-cacher-ng/acng.conf`, which will enable torified apt-cacher:
+Assigning the value `true` to environment variable `APT_ONION` triggers a set of commands that add `--connection onion` to the derivative-maker arguments during build and appends the following entries to `/etc/apt-cacher-ng/acng.conf`, which will enable torified apt-cacher:
 ```
 PassThroughPattern: .*